B00M3000/Private-Registry-Image-Manager/README.md

 ## Commands

-- init: create a new config file interactively or with defaults.
+- **init**: create a new config file interactively or with defaults.
-- build: build the Docker image using your config and generated tag.
+- **build**: build the Docker image using your config and generated tag.
+Supports `--context` and `--dockerfile` overrides.
-- deploy: tag and push to the configured registry, optionally pushing `latest`.
+- **deploy**: tag and push to the configured registry, optionally pushing `latest`.
+Supports build context overrides when not skipping build.
-- status: show config and Docker environment info, optional registry DNS check.
+- **status**: show config and Docker environment info, including build context details and optional registry DNS check.
-- test: run the built image locally with ports/env settings before deploying.
+- **test**: run the built image locally with ports/env settings before deploying.
 Shows previously built images to choose from.
+Supports build context overrides when building.
-- clean: remove local containers and images for this project, optionally for a specific tag.
+- **clean**: remove local containers and images for this project, optionally for a specific tag.
 Features interactive multi-select with persistent preferences to exclude specific images from cleanup.

 ### Examples